Cold-weather warfare: Mounted movement

 The German Taschenbuch für den Winterkrieg emphasizes reconnaissance to ascertain the conditions and capacity of the roads to be used.
 It describes snow clearing from roads and recovery of bogged-down vehicles.

 Soviet Army doctrine emphasized the use of sleds for transporting machine guns and mortars over snow, towed in a train by tracked tractors.
 It addressed the need to pre-heat tanks for use in winter and their application in advance of marching troops to take out enemy positions.

 Finnish military doctrine calls for small-unit movements with Anti-tank guided missiles and multiple launch rocket systems to attack foreign forces that have entered the country.

-US Army guidance advocates that over snow-covered terrain, vehicles may be employed to establish and maintain trails by establishing a well concealed track with the first vehicle, followed by a vehicle traveling offset from the track of the first, to flatten the trail, and subsequent vehicles widening and flattening the trail.
+U.S. Army guidance advocates that over snow-covered terrain, vehicles may be employed to establish and maintain trails by establishing a well concealed track with the first vehicle, followed by a vehicle traveling offset from the track of the first, to flatten the trail, and subsequent vehicles widening and flattening the trail.
 Marked trails avoid obliteration in snowstorms or drifting conditions.
 In mountainous terrain, tracked vehicles, including tanks, infantry fighting vehicles, and cavalry fighting vehicles, rarely accompany dismounted infantry in the assault.
 Instead, they assist forces by occupying positions where they can use their firepower to isolate enemy objectives.

 Dismounted movement

 The German Taschenbuch describes preparation and conduct of marches and advocates maintaining slow, steady progress with brief stops to avoid exposure to the wind, and the provision of warm beverages by support vehicles along the way.

-Soviet Army doctrine emphasized the use ski troops for dismounted operations over snow.
+Soviet Army doctrine emphasized the use of ski troops for dismounted operations over snow.

-US Army guidance explains that troops moving in a wedge-like "column" formation travel more slowly, with no one breaking the trail in undisturbed snow, than the in-line file formation.
+U.S. Army guidance explains that troops moving in a wedge-like "column" formation travel more slowly, with no one breaking the trail in undisturbed snow, than the in-line file formation.
 Therefore, column formation is reserved for imminent enemy contact.
 As slope angle increases, the amount of travel time is likely to increase substantially.